Washington County Criminal Justice Center

 WASHINGTON COUNTY CRIMINAL JUSTICE CENTER

-Early in 2007, in response to the challenge, County Commissioners appointed a study group to explore options and to interview design firms.
-In late 2007 and 2008, county voters troubled by sticker shock and complicated financing plans, defeat the plans for the second time at the ballot box.
-In March 2009, County Commissioners threw out the plans and started fresh with a new team, led by AIP.
+In response to the challenge, County Commissioners appointed a study group to explore options and to interview design firms.
+County voters troubled by sticker shock and complicated financing plans, defeat the plans for the second time at the ballot box.
+County Commissioners threw out the plans and started fresh with a new team, led by AIP.

 The new plans are creative and daring.
 The same size jail features a construction budget which is five to eight million dollars cheaper than the original proposal.
 The revised financing plan is simple and straightforward.
 County voters approve the new plans by a margin of 2-1, garnering 68% of the county vote.
 The new 188 bed facility was designed to expand to 300 in the future.